aspose-cad/Aspose.CAD-Products/cad/net/viewer/dgn/_index.md

 {{% blocks/products/pf/agp/content h2="How to View DGN File Using C#" %}}

- In order to view DGN file, weвЂ™ll use
+ In order to view DGN file, we’ll use
  [Aspose.CAD for .NET](https://products.aspose.com/cad/net)
  API which is a feature-rich, powerful and easy to use API for C# platform to be used with any Viewer.
 Open [NuGet](https://www.nuget.org/packages/aspose.cad)